Muhammad-Ib/ZafarScrap-1/content/_index.md

 [first_sect]
 enable = true
 image = "/images/card.jpeg"
-heading = "Welcome to Zafar Scrape Company." para = "Zafar Scrape is a leading scrap and recycling company dedicated to sustainable waste management solutions.
+heading = "Welcome to Zafar Scrap Company." para = "Zafar Scrape is a leading scrap and recycling company dedicated to sustainable waste management solutions.
 With a commitment to environmental responsibility and resource conservation, ScrapEco specializes in the collection, processing, and recycling of various materials, including metals, plastics, paper, and electronics."

 [first_box]